utgwkk/Twitter-Text/README.md

     $valid = is_valid_hashtag($hashtag);

-Validate `$hashtag` is a valid hashtag and returns a boolean value that indicates if given argument is valid..
+Validate `$hashtag` is a valid hashtag and returns a boolean value that indicates if given argument is valid.

 ### is\_valid\_list

     $valid = is_valid_list($username_list);

-Validate `$username_list` is a valid @username/list and returns a boolean value that indicates if given argument corresponds to a valid result..
+Validate `$username_list` is a valid @username/list and returns a boolean value that indicates if given argument corresponds to a valid result.

 ### is\_valid\_url

     $valid = is_valid_url($url, [unicode_domains => 1, require_protocol => 1]);

-Validate `$url` is a valid URL and returns a boolean value that indicates if given argument is valid..
+Validate `$url` is a valid URL and returns a boolean value that indicates if given argument is valid.

 If `unicode_domains` argument is a truthy value, validate `$url` is a valid URL with Unicode characters. (default: true)